-{ \bf Roadmap:} In Section \ref{sec:problem} we review some background material and present an impossibility result illustrating the need for distributional restrictions on arms.
-In Section \ref{sec:LB}, an efficient lower bound for $\delta$-correct algorithms for the best arm problem is provided when the arm distributions are restricted to ${\cal L}$.
-The algorithm that matches this lower bound asymptotically as $\delta \rightarrow 0$ is developed in Section \ref{algorithm}.
-Enroute, we develop certain concentration inequalities associated with $\KLinf$.
-Discussion on optimal batch size and a numerical experiment are shown in Section \ref{numerics}.
-While key ideas in some of the proofs are outlined in the main body, proof details are all given in the Appendices.
+\paragraph{Roadmap.} In Section~\ref{sec:problem.baimean}, we review some background material and present an impossibility result illustrating the need for distributional restrictions on arms.
+In Section~\ref{sec:lb.mean}, an efficient lower bound for $\delta$-correct algorithms for the fixed-confidence BAI problem is provided when the arm distributions are restricted to ${\cal L}$.
+The algorithm that matches this lower bound asymptotically as $\delta \rightarrow 0$ is developed in Section~\ref{sec:trackstop.mean}.
+We present the theoretical guarantees of the proposed algorithm in Section~\ref{sec:tg.meanBAI}.
+Discussion on optimal batch size and a numerical experiment are shown in Sections~\ref{sec:optbatch.mean} and~\ref{numerics}, respectively.
+We present the optimal algorithm for the MAB with bounded-support distributions in Section~\ref{sec:bdd.meanBAI}.
+While the critical ideas in some of the proofs are outlined in the main body, details of the proofs are all given in the appendices.

-\section{Background and the impossibility result}
+\section{Background and the Impossibility Result}